 This is the central concern — and it deserves a thorough answer.

-This is a legitimate point — for a specific subset of accessories.
-SpO2 sensors, in particular, involve complex signal processing algorithms where protocol compatibility is critical.
 However, the argument is much weaker for simpler accessories like ECG cables, ECG leadwires, NIBP cuffs, NIBP hoses, and temperature probes, which are primarily passive electrical conductors or mechanical components.
 There is no proprietary algorithm in an NIBP hose.

 | Certification | What It Means |